-Note that for cryptographic keys, the evaluator determines that attackers with the assumed attack potential cannot obtain or guess the cryptographic key, based on the mechanism used at TOE start-up to generate the cryptographic key and the analysis of the developer testing for that mechanism.
+Note that for cryptographic keys, the evaluator determines that attackers with the assumed attack potential cannot obtain or guess the cryptographic key, based on the mechanism used at the TOE start-up to generate the cryptographic key and the analysis of the developer testing for that mechanism.

-- (1) There is a concern corresponding to the TOE regarding the publicly available vulnerability information, such as the possibility of unauthorized use of network service, various vulnerabilities on the Web. - (2) There is a concern in Web interfaces that the TOE unexpectedly operates for the input exceeding the limit value. - (3) There is a concern in Web interfaces that identification and authentication or access control mechanisms may be bypassed if the URL is directly specified or session management information is guessed. - (4) There is a possibility that the information on the TOE is acquired or tampered without authorization by exploiting the language used for the print job. - (5) There is a concern that the TOE unexpectedly operates when powered OFF/ON during start-up or shut-down. - (6) There is a concern that the TOE operates unexpectedly when the same document data is simultaneously accessed from the control panel and from a Web browser. - (7) There is a concern that the TOE unexpectedly operates when the TOE's resources such as disk space are exhausted. - (8) There is a concern that a security may be compromised when the TOE is activated with a special operation for maintenance if some operation is made in that state.
+- (1) There is a concern corresponding to the TOE regarding the publicly available vulnerability information, such as the possibility of unauthorized use of network service, various vulnerabilities on the Web. - (2) There is a concern in Web interfaces that identification and authentication or access control mechanisms may be bypassed if the URL is directly specified or session management information is guessed. - (3) There is a possibility that the information on the TOE is acquired or tampered without authorization by exploiting the language used for the print job. - (4) There is a concern that the TOE unexpectedly operates when powered OFF/ON during start-up or shut-down. - (5) There is a concern that the TOE operates unexpectedly when the same document data is simultaneously accessed from the control panel and from a Web browser. - (6) There is a concern that the TOE unexpectedly operates when the TOE's resources such as disk space are exhausted. - (7) There is a concern that a security may be compromised when the TOE is activated with a special operation for maintenance if some operation is made in that state. - b.

-b.
 Penetration Testing Outline